SniperOO7/VIP-Premium-FULL-VERSION/README.md

 	- Nade protection
 		- VIP player is protected from damage of his own grenades
 		- VIP player is protected from flashing him self with his own flashbangs
 		- (or you can disable it)
+	- Backstab protection
+		- VIP player have protection from backstab with knife (right and left click with knife)
+		- (or you can disable it)
+	- Hegrenade power and radius
+		- VIP player can have longer radius and more power on hegrenade (in cfg you can change it)
+		- (or you can disable it)
     - VIP System
         - Admin can add VIP to player